Skip to Content

 Address: Via delle Porte Sante, 34, 50125 Firenze FI

-Travelers on a budget looking for free things to do in Florence should head to San Miniato al Monte, a beautiful church and cemetery located on top of one of the city’s highest hills.
-Perched high above the rest of Florence, this iconic church is not only an important place for locals to visit but also a must-see for tourists looking to get some incredible views over the city.
+Travelers on a budget looking for free things to do in Florence should head to San Miniato al Monte, a beautiful church and cemetery on top of one of the city’s highest hills.
+Perched above the rest of Florence, this iconic church is an excellent place for locals to visit and a highly recommended destination for tourists with incredible views over the city.

-Built in the 11th century, San Miniato al Monte has long been a landmark for travelers and locals alike.
-Featuring gorgeous Renaissance-era architecture, beautiful frescoes and mosaics, and stunning views over the city below it.
+Built in the 11th century, San Miniato al Monte has long been a landmark for excursionists and locals, featuring gorgeous Renaissance-era architecture, beautiful frescoes, and mosaics.

-On sunny days in Florence, it’s definitely worth packing a picnic lunch and heading up to San Miniato al Monte for some incredible views over the city – you won’t regret it!
+On sunny days in Florence, it’s worth packing a picnic lunch and heading up to San Miniato al Monte for some incredible views over the city – you won’t be disappointed.

-This historic church is perfect for admiring its beautiful interior, enjoying some peace and quiet while taking in the sun, or simply snapping photos of its iconic architecture and gorgeous views.
+This historic church is perfect for admiring its beautiful interior, enjoying the peace while taking in the sun, or simply snapping photos of its iconic architecture and gorgeous views.
 It’s a great way to start (or end) a day of sightseeing in Florence.

 See Related: How Much is a Trip to Italy